capri-js/decaprio/README.md

 });
 ```

-The `init` function takes care of registering the full-page previews and requires:
+The `init` function takes care of registering the full-page previews and accepts the following options:

 - Your registry of collections and layouts
+- Your custom Editor Components (optional)
 - Your CSS inlined as a string (with Vite, you can use the `?inline` suffix)
 - A standard Decap CMS configuration (without the collections, as they come from the registry)